JeremyHub/Snake-Algorithms/README.md

 To test the algorithm I ran it a few hundred times on a board of 10x10.
 There was a move limit of 2300 ((board_size**3) * 2.3), if it exeeded the move limit and had not won the game yet, it moved on to the next game.
 The average board coverage was 95%, and the average win rate was ~30%.
 As you can tell from the above numbers, the algorithm struggles to get the last few foods but is quite consitent in reaching that point.
+The following histogram is from 300 games, the variable being measured is the score of the game at 2300 moves.
 ![image](https://user-images.githubusercontent.com/45571333/142139263-3e3236f9-635b-4df9-aa4d-b3fbec265e19.png)

 # How the AI works